-The ZTP stack is available on the Zilog website and can be downloaded to a PC with a user-registration key.
-ZTP can be installed in any location as specified by you; its default location is C:\Program Files\ZiLOG.
+The ZTP stack is available at www.zilog.com and can be downloaded to a PC with a user-registration key.
+ZTP can be installed in any location as specified by the user; its default location is C:\Program Files\ZiLOG.